 Section 2. a.
-Permanent employees who are granted sick leave without pay, parental leave without pay, or family care leave without pay will continue to receive 100% state-paid coverage under the current life insurance plan for up to six (6) months.
-Permanent employees who are on sick, parental, or family care leave without pay for longer than six (6) months may remain in the program for an additional six (6) month period by paying the entire premium.
-Permanent employees who are granted injury leave (paid and unpaid) will continue to receive 100% state-paid coverage under the current life insurance plan for up to twelve (12) months or, if only paid leave is used, beyond twelve (12) months until the paid leave is exhausted.

-b.
-Those permanent employees who are placed on suspension or who are granted leave without pay for any reason other than sickness, parental, family care or injury leave for longer than one full pay period may remain in the program for up to one (1) year by paying the entire premium.
+Permanent employees who are granted leave without pay in accordance with Article 17, Article 18, Article 19 and Article 47 will continue to receive 100% State-paid coverage under the current life insurance plan as described in those articles.
+When the entitlements to benefits end under those articles, employees may continue in the life insurance program by paying the entire premium.
+Coverage may continue for up to a total of one year, including both leave with benefits and leave without benefits b.
+Those permanent employees who are placed on suspension or who are granted leave without pay for any reason other than leave without pay in accordance with the articles specified in a. above for longer than 91 calendar days may remain in the program for up to one (1) year by paying the entire premium.